 They’re kids.
 This is what kids do.

-Soon, I reminded myself, Nell will be off to college with her sister not far behind.
-I have two and four more years left.
+Soon, I reminded myself, Susannah will be off to college.
+Nell is already there.
 It was time to “drop the chalupa.”
 Stop lecturing them about how there are starving children all over the world who walk barefoot to school or tell them how lucky they are to have someone who loves them and puts a roof over their heads.
 They know it and don’t need me to stand there telling them.

 From now on, I would become SUPER MOM!
-The June Cleaver of Hastings.
+The June Cleaver of our tiny village.
 The aproned mother who bakes them a cake on their first day of school!